lucaschultz/datadive/apps/docs/src/content/docs/thesis/07-packages.md

 - `createLandlordCore` - Factory function that creates a new core object which contains all functions that implement the core functionality of the landlord part of the platform.
 - `createTenantCore` - Factory function that creates a new core object which contains all functions that implement the core functionality of the tenant part of the platform.
 - `CoreError` - Module that contains all error classes that may be returned when using the core functions.

-### The `@datadive/jupyter` Package

-The `@datadive/jupyter` package includes code for communicating with the Jupyter components of the Datadive platform.
-It is divided into functions for interacting with the JupyterHub API and the Jupyter Server API.
-The package utilizes the OpenAPI specification of the Jupyter APIs to generate a client, which is then wrapped to offer a more streamlined API and semantic error classes.
-It's main entrypoint has the following exports:

-- `createJupyterHubClient` - Factory function that creates a new JupyterHub communication client object which contains all functions necessary to interact with the JupyterHub component.
-- `createJupyterServerClient` - Factory function that creates a new Jupyter Server communication client object which contains all functions necessary to interact with the Jupyter Server component.
-- `JupyterError` - Module that contains all error classes that may be returned when using the functions of either client.

-+++

 ### The Configuration Packages